NRO case: Zardari files review petition in SC

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The former President, Asif Ali Zardari, on Tuesday filed a review petition against the Supreme Court verdict summoning details of his 10-year record of the assets and foreign and local bank accounts owned by him.
+ISLAMABAD: Former President Asif Ali Zardari on Tuesday filed a review petition against the Supreme Court verdict summoning details of his 10-year record of the assets and foreign and local bank accounts owned by him.

+The former president filed review petition in the apex court under Article 188 of the Constitution read with Order XXVI, Rule 1 of the Supreme Court Rules, 1980, for review of order of the apex court of August 29, 2018, in a petition regarding the National Reconciliation Ordinance (NRO).

 The former president questioned as to whether the impugned order runs contrary to the established jurisprudence of Pakistan as there does not exist any provision in the law of Pakistan which requires a person to disclose all his assets and business activities that he may have conducted over the past decade.